tinavestersager/tinavestersager/README.md

 - 👋 Hi, I’m @tinavestersager
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and this is first time using GitHub

 <!---